damian-developer/awesome-filamentphp/readme.md

 - [saade/filament-fullcalendar](https://github.com/saade/filament-fullcalendar) - The Most Popular JavaScript Calendar as a Filament Widget.

+## Complete App

+- [lunarphp/lunar](https://github.com/lunarphp/lunar) - An open-source package that brings the power of modern headless e-commerce functionality to Laravel.

 ## File viewer

 - [joaopaulolndev/filament-pdf-viewer](https://github.com/joaopaulolndev/filament-pdf-viewer) - Show PDF documents with records saved in the database or show documents without a database in the form of your resource.